adamtow/geocuts/docs/English.md

 \
 \

-8. Set active times and days for your location trigger.
+8. Set **active times** and **active days** for your location trigger.
 You can for instance, set up a trigger to only run from 8 a.m. to 10:00 a.m. on Monday through Friday.
-9. Set how long the location trigger must wait after running to run again.
+9. Set the **repeat interval**, or how long the location trigger must wait after running to run again.
-10. Enter some optional tags for the location trigger.
+10. Enter some optional **tags** for the location trigger.
 You can filter which location triggers appear and run on the GeoCuts Home screen.\
 \
 \
 ![Create Location Trigger #3](https://adamtow.github.io/geocuts/images/create-location-trigger-3.png)